nowarp/nowarp.github.io/versioned_docs/version-0.7/tutorial/blueprint.md

 yarn blueprint misti
 ```

-It will run the analysis of the available project, if there is one, or show an interactive window to select a project:
+This will run the analysis of the available project, if one exists, or display an interactive window to select a project:

 ![img](/img/blueprint-select-project.png)

-You could also pass the [supported CLI options](./cli.md) for Misti, for example:
+You can also pass the [supported CLI options](./cli.md) for Misti, for example:
 ```bash
 yarn blueprint misti --all-detectors /path/to/contracts
 ```

-Or you can run analysis of a specific contract:
+Or you can run analysis on a specific contract:
 ```bash
 yarn blueprint misti path/to/my/contract.tact
 ```

 ## CI Integration

-You could integrate `blueprint-misti` into Github Actions by following the installation steps above and adding the following lines to your workflow configuration:
+You can integrate `blueprint-misti` into GitHub Actions by following the installation steps above and adding the following lines to your workflow configuration:
 ```yml
 - name: Run Misti
   run: yarn blueprint misti /path/to/contracts
 ```

-See: [Integrating Misti into CI/CD](./ci-cd.md) for more information.
+For more information, see: [Integrating Misti into CI/CD](./ci-cd.md).

+## Getting Help

-If you have any problems, feel free to reach out to us in the [Misti discussion group](https://t.me/tonsec_chat) or [create an issue](https://github.com/nowarp/blueprint-misti).
+If you encounter any issues, feel free to reach out to us in the [Misti discussion group](https://t.me/tonsec_chat) or [create an issue](https://github.com/nowarp/blueprint-misti).